pendulum-project/ntpd-rs/docs/guide/migrating-chrony.md

 ```
 Note that the defaults for these settings mean that, in contrast to the chrony defaults, cookies for the server are only valid for slightly more than 1 week instead of 3.

-Sharing the keys with which the nts cookies are encrypted between multiple ntpd-rs servers is not yet supported.
+Sharing the keys, with which the NTS cookies are encrypted between multiple ntpd-rs servers, is not yet supported.

 If a local stratum for the server is configured through `local stratum`, this can be configured in ntpd-rs through the `local-stratum` key:
 ```